sempr-tk/rete/README.md

 ### rete::BetaNode

 Beta nodes generally (with maybe some exceptions) perform checks on multiple WMEs.
 They can be connected to a BetaMemory and an AlphaMemory and are used to create joins between partial matches (BetaMemory) and the WMEs satisfying the next condition in the clause (AlphaMemory).
 The results are (extended) Tokens which are stored in the next BetaMemory.
 See e.g. the TripleJoin class.
 Think of inter-WME-conditions, while AlphaNodes implement intra-WME-conditions: AlphaNodes are used to find triples of the form "(?a foo bar)" and "(something else ?a)", and a BetaNode makes sure that the subject of the first triple in the results matches the object of the second triple (?a == ?a).

+#### Different kinds of join nodes & rete::GenericJoin

+The BetaNodes described above are basically join nodes, and there are several implemented by now, **though you should only use the `GenericJoin`:**

+- `JoinNode`, an abstract interface for joins
+- `JoinUnconditional`, which simply produces all combinations between the entries in the alpha and beta memory
+- `TripleJoin`, an implementation of a `JoinNode` which solely works on triples.
+- **`GenericJoin`** is the recommended way to go.
+It accepts pairs of `Accessor` objects, which are then applied on the respective token and WME to extract and compare the values.
+(This is also the reason why the accessors need to implement a `bool canCompareValues(const Accessor& other)` and `bool valuesEqual(Accessor& other, Token::Ptr token, WME::Ptr wme)`).

+### rete::Builtin

+In order to extend the functionalities of the rete network it is possible to define custom beta nodes that compute values from token, called `rete::Builtin`s.
+A simple use case would e.g. be to do some simple mathematical computations or comparisons.

+>  _**NOTE:** Though the code base for builtins is already implemented, only few builtins exist yet -- namely: Sum, Mul and Div.
+More will be added later, including string operations etc._

 ### rete::BetaMemory